HUKang-2000/LassoCMAQ/README.md

 - LassoCMAQ is a computationally efficient reduced-form CMAQ model, developed using the least absolute shrinkage and selection operator (LASSO) together with an adaptive logit transformation of the response variable.
 - It estimates ozone and PM₂.₅ concentrations from regional emission-control scenarios in about 30 seconds per scenario.
 The model computes concentrations for every grid cell at every hour, enabling rapid what-if exploration without running CMAQ.

+## How to use LassoCMAQ
+1. Enter a 17 × 7 emission scenario matrix (Region × Emission Sector) specifying emission change ratios (e.g., 0.9 = 10% reduction from the baseline).
+2. Select pollutant(s) and click Run to estimate CMAQ-equivalent concentrations for the selected scenario.
+3. Inspect maps and summary metrics; click a grid cell to view the top five influential variables for the corresponding region.
+4. Download the scenario inputs and the full model results as needed.

 ## Dependencies
 LassoCMAQ uses the following software and R packages:
 - R                  (>= 3.6)